moleculerjs/moleculer/README-draft.md

 # Servicer main modules

 ## ServiceBroker
 The `ServiceBroker` is the main component of Servicer.
-It handles services & events, call actions, communicate with remote nodes.
-You need to create an instance on every node.
+It handles services & events, calls actions and communicates with remote nodes.
+You need to create an instance of `ServiceBroker` on every node.

-### Create a broker
+### Create broker
 ```js
     // Create broker with default settings
     let broker = new ServiceBroker();